darasus/ai-blog/content/the-benefits-of-a-healthy-diet-and-how-to-stick-to-it.md

   and cancer.
 Don’t forget fruit, but many people neglect their daily servings of fruit.
 Whole grains contain many essential vitamins and minerals and can be very helpful in your weight loss journey.
+intro: >-
+  A healthy diet is a significant part of any healthy lifestyle.
+It’s also one of the most difficult to maintain.
+With all the tempting fast food, vending machine snacks, and restaurants with cheap but high-calorie meals, it’s not easy to eat right.
+Luckily, there are plenty of ways to make sticking to a healthy diet easier.

+  If you want to improve your health, increase your energy, and lose weight—while still enjoying great food—a healthy diet is the way to do it.
+A healthy diet can help prevent disease and keep you feeling great.
+Following these tips can get you well on your way towards meeting your nutrition goals and eating a balanced diet that will keep you happy and healthy for life.
 ---

 ## Change Your Environment